MarioOjo/Vinoir/README.md

 ### Special Thanks

-To the entire development team for their dedication and collaboration in delivering a comprehensive e-commerce solution, and to the instructional team for providing the framework and support that made this learning experience possible.
+To the entire development team for their dedication and collaboration in delivering a comprehensive e-commerce solution, and to the instructional team for providing the framework and support that made this project possible.

 ---